AL-AlamySploit/toolkit/README.md

-# A.7.Y-Team
+# toolkit
+Automatic Web Reconnaissance Tool
 THIS TOOL HAS CREATED BY SFX
+From a A.7.Y-Team

 # USING FOR THE TOOL IN TERMUX

-cd A.7.Y-Team
+cd toolkit

 chmod +x *

 ./install.sh

-python a7y-tools
+python toolkit.py

 # USING FOR THE TOOL IN KALI LINUX (LINUX)

-cd A.7.Y-Team
+cd toolkit

 chmod +x *

 ./install.sh

-sudo python3 a7y-tools
+sudo python3 toolkit.py

 #A.7.Y-TEAM